Skip to main content

 OU Students Connect is the chat platform for OU students, and we will be using it this year for students to ask questions to the candidates.

-If you're not sure what to ask, read the candidate manifesto on our voting site (which will be linked on this page when nominations open) first and go from there.
-You could ask them about their aims and motivations to be part of the Student Leadership Team or something more specific if you would like.
+If you're not sure what to ask, read the candidate profile on our voting site (which will be linked on this page when candidate profiles are shared) first and go from there.
+You could ask them about their aims and motivations to be elected or something more specific if you would like.

-These threads will be moderated and any comments or questions not in line with our Values & Behaviours Policy and other applicable codes will be removed.
+OU Student Connect threads will be moderated and any comments or questions not in line with our Values & Behaviours Policy and other applicable codes will be removed.
 For more information on getting set up on OU Student Connect, visit our user guide.

 Being a student leader